What college can I attend?

 Can I transfer core classes from another college?

 Yes.
-Only the Connections Core must be completed at UPS.
+Only the Connections Core and the second Seminar in Scholarly Inquiry (SSI2) must be completed at Puget Sound.
 All others are transferable, though there are strict policies governing what courses qualify from other institutions.
-It is rare for the Scholarly & Creative Inquiry I and II Core Requirements (SSI1 and SSI2) to be approved from other colleges.
+It is rare for the first Seminar in Scholarly Inquiry (SSI1) to be approved from other colleges.

 Only courses taught in traditional classroom settings qualify.
 Distance learning or hybrid methods of teaching are not permitted.